boxgames1/js-programming/README.md

-# js-programming
+# Js Programming
-Examples about using of several JS functionalities [using Quokka]
+Examples about usage of several JS functionalities [using Quokka]

 ## Table of Contents